dennisreimann/uiengine/docs/ui.md

 ### `cache`

-Enable template cache, most likely to be disabled during theme development.
+Enable template cache, most likely to be disabled during UI development.

 Available options:

 - `true` (default)
 - `false`

+### `breakpoints`

+The breakpoints defined here will be shown in the preview settings.
+Declare them with the name as key and the minimum media query pixel being the value.

+### `themes`

+The themes defined here will be shown in the topbar.

+The first theme is selected by default.
+The iframe is loaded with the theme id being the hash part of the url (i.e. `#funky`).

 ## Deployment